QUICK LINKS: Rites of the Starling Recap by Chapter P–8 | 9–20 | 21–30 | 31–40 | 52–59 | 60–64 // Shield of Sparrows Book 1 Summary

 Rites of the Starling Chapter 49

-After settling Evie to sleep, Odessa finds Ransom at the window watching for Zavier and Cathlin’s ship.
-Ransom says the castle feels like a cage and admits he’s losing control, pointing to how close he came to killing Mae.
-Odessa reassures him that Alore is making progress.
+After settling Evie, Odessa finds Ransom at the window, watching for Zavier and Cathlin.
+Ransom tells Odessa the castle walls make him feel trapped and confesses he’s struggling to stay in control, reminding her how close he came to snapping Mae’s neck.
+Odessa tells Ransom that Alore is still working on a treatment and that there’s hope.

 Rites of the Starling Chapter 50